farmdawgnation/lift-js-example/README.md

 We've determined that when we implement custom JsCmds such as BadJs in this example project, we can avoid running into semicolon issues by changing our toJsCmd val to call the `cmd` method first.

-So, in our project we have this line in BadJs:
+So, in our project we have this line in `BadJs`:

 ```scala
 val toJsCmd = Call("alert", text).toJsCmd
 ```

-And changing it to this eradicates the bug:
+And changing it to this eradicates the issue, thereby creating the variation we termed `GoodJs`:

 ```scala
 val toJsCmd = Call("alert", text).cmd.toJsCmd